 You must first calculate the net floor area of the building.
 Leave out rooms such as garages, garden storage, other non-heated internal compartments and internal walls.
 Include rooms such as wine cellars and servant quarters.
 Take the measurement from inside the external walls.

-You should then take the following steps in calculation: the total fenestration area (include glazed doors), the conductance target which equals to the floor area multiplied by the zone factor, and then the target U-Value, equal to the conductance target/fenestration area.
+You should then take the following steps into the calculation: the total fenestration area (include glazed doors), the conductance target which equals to the floor area multiplied by the zone factor, and then the target U-Value, equal to the conductance target / fenestration area.
 Then you can identify the cost-effective aluminium system and glass that betters this U-value target.

 Then you can repeat these calculations for every level of the building.